Brazil at the FIFA Women's World Cup

-The Brazil women's national football team has represented Brazil at the FIFA Women's World Cup on eight occasions in 1991, 1995, 1999, 2003, 2007, 2011, 2015 and 2019.
-They were runners-up once.
-They also reached the third place once.
+The Brazil women's national football team has represented Brazil at the FIFA Women's World Cup on all ten occasions to date.
+As the most successful women's national football team in South America, Brazil is also the best-performing South American team at the FIFA Women's World Cup, reaching two podium finishes (in 1999 and 2007).
+Brazil will host the 2027 FIFA Women's World Cup.

 FIFA World Cup record

 1991 World Cup

 For the World Cup Women's Women qualified as South American Champion.
 For this they had to play in two games against Venezuela and Chile and won both games (6: 0 and 6: 1).

 On November 17, 1991, they played in Foshan their first World Cup match and won against Japan 1–0.
 Elane scored the first World Cup goal for the Brazilians.
 In the second game followed then a 0: 5 against the United States.
 After a 0–2 draw against Sweden in the last group match Brazil became group third and dropped out with it.

 Group B

 1995 World Cup

 The Brazilians for the world cup through South American champions.
 With four wins against Argentina, Chile, Ecuador and Bolivia Brazil became group winners against Argentina, but then had to compete again against Argentina in the final and also won this 2–0.